bclark728/IDAHbOt/README.md

 **Commandline arguments for daemon**

--sim:	simulate, do not actually send toots
+-sim:	          simulate, do not actually send toots -r <minutes>:     set refresh rate. defaults to 15 minutes -l <minutes>:     set lookback windown. defaults to refresh rate. *warning: if lookback window is smaller than refresh rate, this will result in duplucate toots. this option should only be used for testing with -sim*